Lakers Vs. Warriors TV Info & Preview: Both Teams Dealing With Injuries In Final Matchup Of Regular Season - Lakers Nation

 C: Brook Lopez

-Key Reserves: Isaiah Thomas, Ivica Zubac, Travis Wear
+Key Reserves: Isaiah Thomas, Ivica Zubac, Travis Wear, Alex Caruso

 Projected Warriors Starting Lineup: